 - Squeeze all the juice from the tamarind extract and add to the vessel.

 - Pour some more water and squeeze the tamarind for more extract and put it into the vessel.
-Keep repeating this till the maximum juice is extracted from the tamarind.
+Keep repeating this until the maximum juice is extracted from the tamarind.

 - Once the tamarind starts to boil, add the cooked pulses and millets to the vessel.
 Once everything starts to boil, add the vegetables, sambhar powder, salt and turmeric powder.
 Keep cooking till the content has become semisolid and most of the water has evaporated.
 Once done, remove

 - Keep cooking till the content has become semisolid and most of the water has evaporated.
 Once done, remove the vessel from fire.

 - Put all the tempering ingredients in a small saucepan and add the oil.
 Keep it on fire and once the mustard splutters remove it from fire and pour it on the contents of the big vessel.
 Stir all the contents nicely.